alexpearce/2048/README.md

 The runtime is under the `TwentyFortyEight.Game` namespace.

 - `TwentyFortyEight.Game.Board`: Stores the board size and individual cell values, and encapsulates the business logic of how moves affect the board and whether a board is unsolvable.
-- `TwentyFortyEight.Game.Engine`: Operates on the full game state, including the board, number of turns, and score.
+- `TwentyFortyEight.Game.Engine`: Operates on the full game state, including the board, number of turns, score, and whether the game has been won or lost.
-- `TwentyFortyEight.Game.Manager`: A `GenServer` which acts as message bus between clients and the engine.
+- `TwentyFortyEight.Game.Manager`: A `GenServer` which acts as a message bus between clients and the engine.
 It will shut down after several minutes of inactivity, saving the current game state to the database to allow subsequent restarts from where the game was left.
 - `TwentyFortyEight.Game.Game`: Persistence schema for storing game state to the database.

-The Phoenix components are under the `TwentyFortyEightWeb` namespace.
+Phoenix components are under the `TwentyFortyEightWeb` namespace.

 - `TwentyFortyEightWeb.GameController`: Presents the new-game form and handles its submission.
 - `TwentyFortyEightWeb.GameLive`: A LiveView which creates or connects to `Manager` instances.
 It requests game state from the manager to display it, forwards key presses to the manager, and uses a PubSub topic for synchronising updates between players.